 Extracted from this year’s Mitford Society: Vol IV

-(Images taken from Google, no copyright infringement intended)
+(Images were taken from Google, no copyright infringement intended)

 Although from different backgrounds, both socially and professionally, the stylistic approach of Nancy Mitford, Elizabeth Jane Howard (known as Jane), and Lucia Berlin were markedly similar.
-Everything they had gone through in their lives – their difficult upbringings, relationships with their family and friends, and love affairs – were woven into the text of their stories, for better or worse.
-As an admirer of all three women, I find the clues within their fiction canon an intriguing puzzle.
-Interestingly, only Jane wrote an autobiography (titled Slipstream), whereas Nancy threatened to write her memoirs but never got around to it, and Lucia made a start but never completed hers.
-Perhaps the early deaths of both Nancy and Lucia, in 1973 and 2004 respectively, brought their factual writing to a halt.
-Using one’s peers and experiences to craft fiction is nothing new, but the aforementioned women did it with such authenticity that the lines between reality and fantasy are blurred.
+Everything they had gone through in their lives – their difficult upbringings, relationships with their family and friends, and love affairs – were woven into the text of their stories.
+As an admirer of all three women, I find the clues within their literary canon an intriguing puzzle.
+Interestingly, only Jane wrote an autobiography (titled Slipstream), whereas Nancy threatened to write her memoirs but never did, and Lucia’s remained uncompleted.*

-It was with her fifth novel, The Pursuit of Love, published in 1945 that Nancy unashamedly used her sisters and parents personalities, as well as their experiences, in her work.
-Each character is a mishmash of their collective lives; from their initiation into secret societies (the Hons’ Cupboard), love affairs, and to the dialogue they spoke, it had all happened in real life.
-And so, as a Mitford enthusiast, this gives Nancy’s work a feeling of de ja vu.
-This, we are aware of because of the extensive publications detailing the Mitfords letters; from nursery teases to political leanings, she collected each nugget and put it into her books.
-Her earlier work – written in haste to supplement her pithy allowance borrowed fragments from her misadventures with the Bright Young Things – lacks a venomous bite.
-The pathos of a young woman of eighteen coming out as a debutante, hoping to find a husband to not only elevate her rank in society but unburden her parents, is heartbreaking when dissected.
-Love did not come into the equation, and Nancy often chased the four lettered word with little success.
+In The Pursuit of Love, Nancy’s fifth non-fiction novel which was published in 1945, the characters were a complete portrait of her parents and sisters.
+Each character is a combination of the Mitfords’ collective lives: their childhood secret societies (the Hons’ Cupboard), love affairs, and the dialogue they spoke.
+Her earlier work – written in haste to supplement a meagre allowance borrowed fragments from her misadventures with the Bright Young Things – lacks a venomous bite.
+However, in TPOL the pathos of a young woman of eighteen coming out as a debutante, hoping to find a husband to not only elevate her rank in society but unburden her parents, is heartbreaking when dissected.
+Love did not come into the equation, and Nancy often chased the four-lettered word.

 Love in a Cold Climate, the sequel to The Pursuit of Love, had darker undertones and seemed to express more of Nancy’s own personal woes than those of her sisters, but in essence they are present in the text.
 Her wartime affair with a Free French Officer, riddled with tuberculous, saw Nancy become pregnant while her husband was fighting overseas.
 The child, who was very much wanted by Nancy – she had had several miscarriages throughout her unsuccessful marriage – resulted in an ectopic pregnancy, the consequence of which meant a hysterectomy.
 This, she never really got over and when Debo, the youngest and sweetest sister, gave birth to a baby which died shortly after, Nancy compared the death of a child to the loss of a manuscript.
 The remark, though callous, foregrounds the importance of her work.
 In the end, when lovers had strung her along and then left her, and her husband squandered her earnings and then divorced her, her writing was all she had to give her a sense of purpose.
 Concluding Love in a Cold Climate Nancy has Linda die in childbirth, having conceived a child with her French lover.
 As we know from reading both books, Linda had married a rich descendant of a German family, bore a daughter whom she disliked, and left him for a Communist sympathiser.
 Shades of Diana, though it was a fascist for whom she left her husband Bryan Guinness.
 Communism was perhaps a nod to sister Decca.
 But the tragic ending, a combination of both reality and fiction, could explain how Nancy felt after losing her chance to have children, and the fate which she felt Diana deserved.
 ‘Nancy is a very curious character,’ her mother, Lady Redesdale, had once said.
 As a compulsive Mitford reader, I am grateful for her idiosyncrasies.